Hacking traffic light systems

-We often see movie scenes in which hackers are able to hack systems for the control of traffic lights, with catastrophic consequences, unfortunately we must be conscious that threat actors are really able these complex infrestructures causing serious problems.
+We often see movie scenes in which hackers are able to hack systems for the control of traffic lights, with catastrophic consequences, unfortunately, we must be conscious that threat actors are really able these complex infrastructures causing serious problems.

-Trafﬁc lights were originally designed as standalone systems, but they evolved with technological progresses into more complex, networked systems.
-Modern trafﬁc controllers are able to execute multiple timing plans, communicate in real time with a huge quantity networked sensors and elaborate the collected information to manage traffic flows in the most efficient way
+Trafﬁc lights were originally designed as standalone systems, but they evolved with technological progress into more complex, networked systems.
+Modern trafﬁc controllers are able to execute multiple timing plans, communicate in real-time with a huge quantity networked sensors and elaborate the collected information to manage traffic flows in the most efficient way

 Coordinated trafﬁc signal systems provide great benefits in term of wasted time, environmental impact and public safety, but for their interconnection, public administration have to spend a great effort to ensure an efficient interconnection on a metropolitan geographic distribution.
 Wireless networking represented the optimal choice to reduce the interconnection cost and quickly implement an interconnected network of traffic light control systems.
 However, these improvements have raised serious questions in term of security of the overall architectures, the components of traffic light systems are today remotely accessible and wireless interconnected, with serious repercussions in term of security.

 Cesar Cerrudo … hacking traffic lights and electronic signs worldwide

 Cesar Cerrudo, chief technology officer at IOActive, is one of the cyber experts that has conducted a study to investigate on the security level of components within control systems for traffic lights and electronic signs in different cities around the world.
 Cesar Cerrudo analyzed the architecture of traffic light systems installed in many countries, including the United States, the U.K., Australia, China, and Canada.